‘The Bold And The Beautiful’ Spoilers: Bill’s Spectra Sabotage Could Take Down Forrester Too

 Another Media Sabotage Planned

-When Bill gets word that Spectra is planning a fashion show, he claps his greedy hands together and plots to take them down again promise The Bold and The Beautiful spoilers for this week.
+When Bill gets word that Spectra is planning a fashion show, he claps his greedy hands together and plots to take them down again, promise Bold and The Beautiful spoilers for this week.
 Bill calls in Jarrett Maxwell (Andrew Collins) and orders him to do another brutal takedown on Sally Spectra’s (Courtney Hope) fashion line.
 Jarrett isn’t pleased.

 The last time Jarrett fought Bill over this, Bill wrote and published a piece himself.
 Will Jarrett let Dollar Bill crap on his journalistic integrity once again?
 Is there any way that Jarrett will buck his boss and write a decent review?
-One thing is certain from The Bold and The Beautiful spoilers.
-Once Jarrett sees Sally’s “new” (as in stolen) designs, he should know they’re not hers.
+One thing is certain from Bold and The Beautiful spoilers: Once Jarrett sees Sally’s “new” (as in stolen) designs, he should know they’re not hers.

 Watch out! #Spectra World Domination is coming! @TheCourtneyHope @patrikadarbo @alexwyse #BoldandBeautiful @BandB_CBS pic.twitter.com/YfzkGb0Cj1